Tag Archives: Michael Golden

 One is kicked over the side and lands in deep water below, quickly swallowed up by a giant ocean predator.
 The remaining two are swiped off the side by a glancing blow from a ‘rex tail, one landing hard on the rocks at the bottom of the cliff, dying instantly but breaking the fall of the other.
 Throughout this, and the rest of the story, the individual characters really shine through, as you can see from this selection of highlights below.

-From being taken by surprise from behind, to the horror of their friend dying, to the little baby T-rex being coached to hunt by their parent Long Jaw, every dinosaur here is an individual brought to life by the genius of creator/writer/artist Ricardo Delgado and coloured by James Sinclair.
+From being taken by surprise from behind, to the horror of their friend dying, to the little baby T-rex being coached to hunt by their parent Long Jaw, every dinosaur here is an individual brought to life by the genius of creator/writer/artist Ricardo Delgado and colourist James Sinclair.

 I vividly remember seeing this image for the first time back in 1994.
 The towering Long Jaw roaring into the sunset, the flying predators already circling and the heartbreaking image on the ground.
 It was truly shocking.
 I’m sure I wasn’t the only reader who’d loved the tiny little ‘rex, such was his depiction in this and previous issues.
 We’re racing towards the climax of Age of Reptiles and I know it was big, I know it was ultimately a very satisfying conclusion, but for the life of me I can’t remember how it ends.
 It was 28 years ago after all.
 I’ll impatiently wait and see.

 Both of these strips ratcheted up the tension so I’m really looking forward to the next issue.
-This one may have been thinner than any other in the series (the missing pages are added back in next time) and down one strip but what is here is superb from start to finish.
+This one may have been thinner than any other in the series and down one strip but what is here is superb from start to finish.
 Plus, I’ll just mention how much I love that cover image again.
 To finish with the final two pages contain more of those retro adverts, the first of which is for a video release of a show I remember being on TV at the time, and the back cover is for a comic magazine from Dark Horse International that would end up saving Jurassic Park from an even earlier cancellation.
 More on that later in the summer.

 Just on a personal note, it’s so strange to look back and see a video for £10 that only contained one episode of a show.
 I do remember buying Babylon 5 on VHS, each volume costing £8.99 and containing only two episodes.
-It’s crazy to think back to that now.
+It’s crazy to think back to that now when we’re so used to box sets.
 Two Christmases ago I was able to purchase the entire five seasons of B5, 111 episodes for £40 on my Apple TV!
 (All restored to their original aspect ratio and remastered by the way, just to let fellow fans know.)
 How times have changed.

 Anyway, back to Jurassic Park and that’s where we leave things for now.
 The next issue’s review will be here from Thursday 7th July 2022 and by then I’m sure most fans will have seen the brand new film which is due for release tomorrow as of the time of writing.
 Suddenly, remembering buying these comics is making me feel very old!